juanburgos/100-days-of-code/log.md

 ### Day06  #100DaysOfCode

-Learned about combining selectors in CSS to refactor a website.
+learnt about combining selectors in CSS to refactor a website.
 Neat & tidy. #BeerTime

 ### Day07  #100DaysOfCode

-Learned further on Combining Selectors in CSS, the difference between Parent-Child selectors and Same Level Element selectors, how Selector Priority is set by CSS Specificity.
+learnt further on Combining Selectors in CSS, the difference between Parent-Child selectors and Same Level Element selectors, how Selector Priority is set by CSS Specificity.
 Heading on to JavaScript tomorrow.
 Another 🤯 day. 👨🏻‍💻

 ### Day08  #100DaysOfCode